LRYMND/v-link/README.md

 ### > DIY Instructions

-In case you want to avoid the HAT and build the setup from scratch, please refer to branch 2.0.0 which includes the old schematics and installation instructions!
+In case you want to avoid the HAT and build the setup from scratch, please refer to branch 2.0.0 which includes the old schematics and installation instructions.

 ## 03 | Display Mod